lingium/stan-case-study/docs/maindoc.md

   return ops_partials.build(logp);
 ```

-For pmf/pdf functions, overload the template function defined above.
+For pmf/pdf functions, we have to overload the template function defined above.
 This version of the function template does not include the `propto` parameter (default to false).
-It provides a simpler interface.
+It provides a simpler interface, which is used for direct function calls.

 ``` {.c++ language="c++" style="lgeneral"}
 template <typename T_n, typename T_r, typename T_size1, typename T_size2>